evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/specifications.md

 ## Interior

-This model is available with a seat configuration with six seats.
+This model is available with a seat configuration with four seats.

 ### Front seats